Panty & Stocking with Garterbelt: Anime

 Manga Entertainment released the series in the United Kingdom on July 30, 2012, although upon release, faults were discovered on some of the episodes.
 A corrected version was released on September 10, 2012.

 On November 25, 2016, the official Twitter account for Gainax West posted an announcement teaser image featuring silhouettes of Panty and Stocking with the words "Comming [sic] Soon".
 An announcement for "something new with Panty & Stocking with Garterbelt" was to be made on December 16, 2016, which Gainax West stated would not be a pachinko, pachislot, social network game, or Blu-ray.
 On December 16, 2016, various Panty & Stocking with Garterbelt projects were announced.

 A new anime project based on the series was announced by Studio Trigger at Anime Expo 2022.
 At Anime Expo 2023, it was announced that the rights to the Panty & Stocking IP had been acquired from Gainax by Trigger, who shared an announcement video for the project.
-Imaishi returned as series director, with Imaishi himself also handling series composition alongside Hiromi Wakabayashi and Atsushi Nishigori as character designer.
+Imaishi returned as series director, with Imaishi himself also handling series composition alongside Hiromi Wakabayashi and original character designs by Atsushi Nishigori with animation character designs by Shigeto Koyama, Masaru Sakamoto and Sushio.
 The series world premiere event was held at Anime Expo 2025 on July 4, 2025, marking the 15th anniversary of the original series.
 A censored version of the series premiered on July 10, 2025, on Tokyo MX, BS NTV and other channels, while the uncensored version premiered on AT-X on July 15.
 (Note: Tokyo MX, BS NTV and SUN listed the second series premiere as airing on July 9 at 25:00, which is effectively July 10 at 1:00 a.m.
 JST.)
 Amazon Prime Video licensed the second series for a global streaming release.